 Plane extraction settings

 PlaneExtractionSettings component lets you generate synthetic planes from Mesh Renderers in your environment.

-Currently, only Mesh Renderers contribute to plane extraction; MARS doesn't support generating planes from other types of renderers such as Skinned Mesh Renderers and Sprite Renderers.
+Currently, only Mesh Renderers contribute to plane extraction.
+Unity MARS doesn't support generating planes from other types of renderers such as Skinned Mesh Renderers and Sprite Renderers.

 Click the Extract Planes button to run this process.

-Note: If there are previously generated planes in your Scene (parented to a Generated Planes GameObject), MARS destroys them.
-If you have modified any of these planes since MARS generated them, MARS gives you the option to preserve them.
+Note: If there are previously generated planes in your Scene (parented to a Generated Planes GameObject), Unity MARS destroys them.
+If you want to preserve any of these planes you can move them out of the hierarchy of the parent before extracting planes.

 Voxel generation parameters